course-dprep/team-project-spring-2025-team-9/README.md

 # Yelp Review project
 The purpose of this project is to gain insight into online review systems and their implications for both consumers and businesses.
+The final product of this project will be a paper written on the findings.

 ## Motivation for the project
  Due to the evolving nature of consumer perceptions, businesses increasingly rely on online reputation as a